1

 Pharmacist Billing Guidelines

-To submit vaccine claims, please use these guidelines:
+To submit vaccine claims, use these guidelines:

 • The pharmacy's National Provider Identifier (NPI) is the billing provider.